Azure/autorest/Documentation/swagger_handling.md

 ```

 #### Dictionaries
-AutoRest generate dictionaries (or hash maps in some contexts) using `additionalProperites` from [JSON Schema v4](http://json-schema.org/latest/json-schema-validation.html#anchor64).
+AutoRest generates dictionaries (or hash maps in some contexts) using `additionalProperites` from [JSON Schema v4](http://json-schema.org/latest/json-schema-validation.html#anchor64).
 However, AutoRest currently only support objects (Swagger schema) but not Boolean values.
 The key of the dictionary generated could only be `string`.

 The following definition
 ```json